soreau/wayland-logout/README.md

 Wayland Logout is a utility designed to kill any wayland compositor that uses libwayland-server.
 It looks up the PID for the socket file by checking the socket path environment variables and sends a SIGTERM signal.
 This is useful as a way to logout of a wayland compositor, as the name implies.

-### Prerequisites

-Wayland Logout shell script requires `sockstat` or `lsof` to operate.
-The python implementation does not currently work on FreeBSD.

 ### Installing

 ```